Additional Fees and Charges

 - Facility fees

-The prohibition against extra billing for medical services, facilities and materials does not apply to uninsured services, such as cosmetic surgery, or services that are not medically required, such as exams for a driver's licence, employment, camp, etc. The charges for these uninsured services, including related pre-operative and post-operative visits, are the responsibility of the patient.
+The prohibition against extra billing for medical services, facilities and materials does not apply to uninsured services, such as cosmetic surgery, or services that are not medically required, such as exams for a driver's licence, medical notes for employment, camp, etc. The charges for these uninsured services, including related pre-operative and post-operative visits, are the responsibility of the patient.

 Permitted Patient Charges